-Chalk Landscape Partnership
+Chalk Landscape Conservation and Planning

 Evolving a new ethic of chalk land management

 Chalk landscapes are home to precious chalk streams, chalk grasslands and an immense array of species that once flourished.
 These landscapes have been subject to land management processes driven by industrial systems and have become severely degraded over time.
+The project brings together land managers and organisations to

 The Brief